danutavadanei/sapphp/README.md

 $result = $function->invoke();
 ```

-Very nice, we can query a table using a SQL statement :O. But with the result, we need to parse it, ugh..
+Very nice, we can query a table using a SQL statement.
+The result from this FM is pretty dirty, fix it with explodes and array_merge, right?

 ```
 [
   "DATA" => [